Serena Viti

 Serena Viti is a professor at Leiden University and previously was a professor and the head of Astrophysics at University College London.
 In March 2019 she received an ERC Advanced Grant for her MOPPEX proposal (MOlecules as Probes of the Physics of EXternal galaxies).

 Education

 Viti was an undergraduate at Queen Mary and Westfield College, London, where she gained a BSc in Astrophysics in 1994.
 She was awarded a PhD from University College London (UCL) for her work on the infrared spectra of cool stars and sunspots in 1997.
 After her PhD, Viti became a post-doctoral fellow at UCL in the field of star formation and astrochemistry, followed by a fixed-term lectureship at the CNR in Rome as a Herschel Scientist.
 She returned to UCL in October 2003 for an STFC Advanced Fellowship and became a lecturer of Astrophysics in 2004.
 She was promoted to Reader in 2007 and to professor of astrophysics in 2012.
-Viti became head of the Astrophysics department at UCL in 2016.
-In July 2020 Leiden University (the Netherlands) announced that the Leiden Observatory has appointed Viti a chair in Molecular Astrophysics.
+Viti became head of the Astrophysics group at UCL in 2016.
+In July 2020 Leiden University (the Netherlands) announced that the Leiden Observatory had appointed Viti to a chair in Molecular Astrophysics.